smcgdub/the_33rpm_player/README.md

 ### **2.2 - Upload file** ###

-For mobile users who don't have the drag and drop functionality they can click on the upload file button and select the file they wish to listen to at 33rpm.
+For mobile users who don't have drag and drop functionality, they can click on the upload file button and select the audio file they wish to listen to at 33rpm.

 ### **2.3 - The player** ###

 A standard HTML player that Bing chat generated when i gave it the prompt.

 ### **2.4 - Fast Forward & Rewind Buttons** ###